Gross Negligence Elements: Everything You Need to Know

 - During renovation, a hotel does not block off a dangerous area under construction, and a guest falls down from the third floor.

 A skiing instructor gives ski poles to his student without checking them.
 One of the poles cracks, causing a serious injury to the student.
 The instructor immediately rushes the student to the hospital for treatment.
 This may just amount to ordinary negligence.
 However, if the instructor makes the injured student wait until the class ends and it aggravates the injury, it may amount to gross negligence.

 If you need help with gross negligence elements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.